srid/srid/hack.md

 Computer programming is an incredibly rewarding skill that opens doors to creativity, problem-solving, and endless possibilities.
 Whether you want to build apps, create art with code, or solve real-world problems, programming is for everyone - including you!

-## Why programming is amazing
+## Why programming is amazing {#why}

 Programming allows you to bring your ideas to life, think logically, and create solutions that can impact millions of people.
-Many successful programmers started exactly where you are now, and the tech industry needs diverse perspectives and talents.
+Many successful programmers started exactly where you are now, and the tech industry needs diverse perspectives and talents.[^1]

+[^1]: The author was originally inspired by Eric S. Raymond's essay ["How to become a hacker"](http://www.catb.org/esr/faqs/hacker-howto.html), which provides a foundational perspective on the hacker (i.e., programmer) mindset and culture.

 ## Foundations